Emerging Talent Programme

 There is a well-recognised lack of diversity in the built environment profession with a narrow talent pool entering the sector.
 This is at odds with the well-publicised benefits of increasing diversity in organisations: new perspectives, a greater capacity for creativity and innovation, and a competitive advantage.

 A lasting change is needed now more than ever to meet today’s significant challenges.
-Working closely with specialist housing consultancy Altair, as well as a group of housing association and developer co-designers – Network Homes, Peabody, Catalyst and Hill Group – FoL will reach out to BAME individuals to offer an inclusive entry point for a greater diversity of talent into London’s housing and regeneration sectors.
+Working closely with specialist housing consultancy Altair, and a group of committed housing association and developer co-designers – Network Homes, Peabody, Catalyst, Southern Housing and Hill Group – FoL will reach out to BAME individuals to offer an inclusive entry point for a greater diversity of talent into London’s housing and regeneration sectors.

 The aims of the programme are to: